opixelum/brain-disk-gitbook/docs/programming/data-structures/merkle-tree.md

 - File systems (IPFS, Btrfs, ZFS, ...) to counter data degradation;
 - Version control systems (Git, Mercurial, ...) to detect changes to files;
 - NoSQL databases (Apache Cassandra, Riak, Dynamo, ...).

+## Properties

+- Need log(n) hashes to verify a root hash, where n is the number of leaves;
+- For binary merkle trees, indexes of left leaves are even numbers and indexes of right leaves are odd numbers;
+- For binary merkle trees, the number of leaves is always a power of 2;
+-